Zuijianian/Spython/readme.txt

 git is so dangerous!

-creating a new branch is quick！ why my branch didn't work?!
+creating a new branch is quick！ why my branch didn't work?!ow it's working!

+again！！f**k！！